McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/familyInfo.md

  **Add a new family to the system**

+ **Typical Scenario**

+ We have a form on the lab website for families who are interested in participating to fill out.
+We use the information they provided to add new fmailies to the DRDB system so that researchers know they are available to participate in studies.
+We may also receive emails from families who are interested in participating.

+ **How-to**

 1. Navigate to the _Family Information_ page
 2. Click the blue + button
 3. Complete the guardian’s contact and demographic information
 4. Use the white + to add their children individually

+**Demo**

 ![1](https://github.com/McMaster-Baby-Lab/handbook/assets/132396918/932275dc-ad6f-4de5-8067-1b483af0167c)

 **How to add a child to a family**

+**Typical Scenario**

+Once the family is created and the parent and guardian's contact information is entered, the child's information needs to be added to that family.

+**How-to**

 1. Navigate to the _Family Information_ page
 2. Search for the desired family
 3. Click the + in the white box
 4. Fill in the child’s information

+**Demo**

 ![2](https://github.com/McMaster-Baby-Lab/handbook/assets/132396918/ba7cf877-e067-4b93-9619-37c63bd5f9d7)